 Jobs and Regional Growth Fund success stories

-Read about some of the projects that have been successful.
+Read about some of the fund's success stories.

-Allweld, a Maryborough-based truck and transport fabricator, is expanding its premises and diversifying into new markets thanks to support from the Jobs and Regional Growth Fund.
+Allweld, a Maryborough-based truck and transport fabricator, has expanded its premises to help it diversify into new markets thanks to support from the Jobs and Regional Growth Fund.

 Allweld design and manufacture a range of customised transporters including prime movers, tippers and trailers as well as fire, rescue and ambulance vehicles and marine craft.
 The project will enable Allweld to continue to innovate and target new markets including defence and aerospace.